-- 1. If the NMOC mass emission rate is less than twenty-five (25) megagrams per year, then the owner or operator shall submit a periodic emission rate report as provided in paragraph (3)(B)1. and shall recalculate the NMOC mass emission rate annually.
-The calculation of the methane generation rate constant is performed only once, and the value obtained shall be used in all subsequent annual NMOC emission rate calculations. - 2.
-If the NMOC mass emission rate as calculated using the site-specific methane generation rate and concentration of NMOC is equal to or greater than twenty-five (25) megagrams per year, the owner or operator shall comply with paragraph (3)(B)2. - (E) The owner or operator may use other methods to determine the NMOC concentration or a site-specific k as an alternative to the methods in subsection (4)(C) and (D) if the method has been approved in writing by the director. - (F) After the installation of a collection and control system in compliance with section (5), the owner or operator shall calculate the NMOC emission rate for purposes of determining when the system can be removed as provided in subparagraph (3)(B)2.D., using the following equation:
+1. If the NMOC mass emission rate is less than twenty-five (25) megagrams per year, then the owner or operator shall submit a periodic emission rate report as provided in paragraph (3)(B)1. of this rule and shall recalculate the NMOC mass emission rate annually.
+The calculation of the methane generation rate constant is performed only once, and the value obtained shall be used in all subsequent annual NMOC emission rate calculations.

+2. If the NMOC mass emission rate as calculated using the site-specific methane generation rate and concentration of NMOC is equal to or greater than twenty-five (25) megagrams per year, the owner or operator shall comply with paragraph (3)(B)2. of this rule.

+(E) The owner or operator may use other methods to determine the NMOC concentration or a site-specific k as an alternative to the methods in subsections (4)(C) and (D) of this rule if the method has been approved in writing by the director.

+(F) After the installation of a collection and control system in compliance with section (5) of this rule, the owner or operator shall calculate the NMOC emission rate for purposes of determining when the system can be removed as provided in subparagraph (3)(B)2.D. of this rule, using the following equation:

-$$M{NMOC} = 1.89 \times 10^{-3} Q{LFG} C{NMOC}$$ where,
+$$M{NMOC} = 1.89 \text{ x } 10^{-3} \text{ Q}{LFG} \text{ C}{NMOC}$$

-$M{NMOC}$ = mass emission rate of NMOC, megagrams per year
+$M{NMOC} =$ mass emission rate of

+NMOC, megagrams per year

-QLFG = flow rate of landfill gas, cubic meters per minute
+Q LFG = flow rate of landfill gas,

+cubic meters per minute

-CNMOC = NMOC concentration, parts per million by volume as hexane
+C NMOC = NMOC concentration, parts

+per million by volume as hexane

-- 1. The flow rate of landfill gas, QLFG, shall be determined by measuring the total landfill gas flow rate at the common header pipe that leads to the control device using a gas flow measuring device calibrated according to the provisions of section 4 of Method 2E of Appendix A, 40 CFR part 60. - 2.
-The average NMOC concentration, $C{NMOC}$ , shall be determined by collecting and analyzing landfill gas sampled from the common header pipe before the gas moving or condensate removal equipment using the procedures in Method 25C or Method 18 of Appendix A, 40 CFR part 60.
+1. The flow rate of landfill gas, $Q{LFG}$ , shall be determined by measuring the total landfill gas flow rate at the common header pipe that leads to the control device using a gas flow measuring device calibrated according to the provisions of section 4 of Method 2E of Appendix A, 40 CFR part 60.

+2. The average NMOC concentration, CNMOC, shall be determined by collecting and analyzing landfill gas sampled from the common header pipe before the gas moving or condensate removal equipment using the procedures in Method 25C or Method 18 of Appendix A, 40 CFR part 60.
 If using Method 18, the minimum list of compounds to be tested shall be those published in the most recent Compilation of Air Pollutant Emission Factors (AP-42).
 The sample location on the common header pipe shall be before any condensate removal or other gas refining units.
-The landfill owner or operator shall divide the NMOC concentration from Method 25C by six (6) to convert from $C{\rm NMOC}$ as carbon to $C{\rm NMOC}$ as hexane.
+The landfill owner or operator shall divide the NMOC concentration from Method 25C by six (6) to convert from $C{NMOC}$ as carbon to $C{NMOC}$ as hexane.